 Why is it so Hard to Make Friends as an Adult?

-Humans are social creatures and studies have shown that those with a solid circle of friends are happier, healthier and experience less stress.
+Humans are social creatures.
+Studies have shown that those with a solid circle of friends are happier, healthier and experience less stress.
 We have an inherent need for social interaction.
 The problem is, the more isolated we become, the harder it can be to get out and meet people.
 For some, it can even manifest as social anxiety, which can make meeting people and making friends incredibly difficult and overwhelming, if not impossible.

 How Just Platonic Can Help

 If you’re struggling to meet new people, Just Platonic can help.
 We allow you to meet people online, which means you can use it anywhere, anytime, and at your own pace.
-Our Match feature helps find people to connect with or narrow down your choices.
+Our Extended Search feature allows you to search users based on mutual interests, location, and more!
 You can reach out to existing members one-on-one, or join (or create!) one of our many groups.
 This allows you to focus on compatibility, mutual interests, or both and is ideal whether you’re a social butterfly or socially anxious.